 4. Executive Director Evaluation - The President-Elect shall serve as chairperson and appoint two at-large members (one who has been in TSPRA less than five years) to serve along with the President and immediate past president to execute an annual performance review of the TSPRA Executive Director.
 The annual performance review shall follow the guidelines in the adopted management review process and be reported to the Executive Committee in written form no later than the September board meeting.

-5. Nominating Committee – shall select a slate of candidates for president-elect, nine area vice-presidents, and two at-large vice presidents and an Education Foundation Division chairman and chairman-elect.
+5. Nominating Committee – shall select a slate of candidates for president-elect, nine area vice-presidents, and three at-large vice presidents.

-(i) Membership: The Nominating Committee shall consist of the current president-elect plus one representative from each of the nine vice presidential areas.
+(i) Membership: The Nominating Committee shall consist of the current president-elect plus one representative from each of the nine vice presidential areas, as well as one representative nominated by each of the At-Large vice presidents.
 The Executive Director shall serve as an ex officio member without the right to vote.

 (ii) Selection: Each area vice president shall oversee selection of a regional representative and an alternate to serve on the nominating committee.
+At-large vice presidents will also oversee selection of a representative and alternate to serve on the committee.
 The alternate shall serve in the event that the representative is prevented from serving.
-The Education Foundation Division chairman shall oversee the selection of an Education Foundation Division representative and an alternate to serve on the nominating committee.
-The names of the representative and the alternate will be submitted to the president-elect by September 1 of each year.

 (iv) Duties: Prior to September 1, the Executive Committee will direct the president-elect to disseminate inquiry forms to all members, soliciting their willingness to serve as officers and/or express his/her interest in serving on the association's committees.
 Members will also be requested to suggest names of other members who might serve capably in association offices and/or on committees.
 By the first week of September, the president-elect will notify the nominating committee of its charge and provide the committee with instructions and information.

-The Nominating Committee shall meet in conjunction with the TSPRA Board Meeting held during the annual TASA/TASB Convention.
+The Nominating Committee shall meet in conjunction with the TSPRA Board Meeting.
 The president-elect shall serve as chairperson of the committee.
 In the event the president-elect is unable to chair the committee meeting, the committee shall elect a chairperson.
 The committee should nominate one or more candidates for each officer position.
 A slate of officer candidates will be named by the committee.
 Space for write-in candidates will be provided on the ballot.

-6. Strategic Planning - shall consist of the president, president-elect, immediate past president, two other past presidents, TSPRA members at large and the Education Foundation Division chairman-elect.
+6. Strategic Planning - shall consist of the president, president-elect, immediate past president, two other past presidents and TSPRA members at-large.
+At-large member positions should reflect the demographics of the overall membership.
 The two past presidents and the members at large shall be appointed by the president with the consent of the Executive Committee.
 The president-elect shall chair this committee.

 7. Past President's Council - shall consist of no more than six past presidents, five of whom will be appointed by the chairperson.
 The Council will serve in an advisory capacity and provide experienced input to the Executive Committee through written reports submitted to the President and Executive Director.
 Council members shall serve a two-year term.
 Terms shall be staggered.
 The Chair may serve a two-year term but only one year as chair.
 Selection will be from a roster of former presidents who have indicated in writing that they are willing to serve.
 All former presidents in good standing are eligible.